apache/predictionio/docs/manual/source/demo/textclassification.html.md

 val A = Array("Hello", ",",  "name", "Marco", ".")
 ```

-All of this functionality is implemented in the private method tokenize of the DataModel class.
+All of this functionality is implemented in the private method tokenize.
 This method uses the SimpleTokenizer from OpenNLP's library to implement this (note that you must add the Maven dependency declaration to your `build.sbt` file to incorporate this library into your engine).

 ```scala
 ...